-Knowing the restrictions placed upon peaceful protest can ensure that the message of your protest is heard.
+Knowing the restrictions and the law placed upon peaceful protest can ensure that the message of your protest is heard and is made clear.

-When you are planning a protest, you do not necessarily need to inform the authorities – however, doing so could prevent unnecessary trouble or difficulties from arising on the day.
+When you are planning a protest, you do not necessarily need to inform the authorities (see point regarding marches above).
+Doing so, however, could prevent unnecessary trouble or difficulties arising on the day.

 Police are more likely to be co-operative if they have good warning in advance of what to expect, and if they have a clear point of contact amongst the organisers of the protest.
 It is also more likely to reassure them that those organising the protest have made adequate considerations to make sure everything goes smoothly.

 It may also turn out that you need a permit to protest in the area in which you wish to protest.
+For example, notification to the police will also always be required if the demonstration takes place around Parliament.
 Failing to gain this permit beforehand could lead to your protest being shut down, so it is worth contacting the police to find out whether you will need one.

-However, bear in mind that informing of the police will cause them to restrict or prevent your protest before it even gets started.
-Any communication you make with the police could be used against you in court if the police decide to charge you for organising an illegal demonstration.
+Note, however, that any communication you make with the police could be used against you in court if the police decide to charge you for organising an illegal demonstration.

-The Police do have powers under the law to impose restrictions on planned protests.
-However, these restrictions are unique to each case, and your rights give you the option to appeal against any restrictions that the police attempt to make on your right to organise your protest.
+The police do have powers under the law to impose restrictions on planned protests.
+However, these restrictions are unique to each case, and your rights give you the option to appeal against any restrictions that the police attempt to make on your protest.